Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 ![crud_generator.png](crud_generator.png)

 Now click `Generate`.
-If it's successful, at the bottom you will have `The code has been generated successfully.`
+If it's successful, at the bottom you will have `The code has been generated successfully.` You will also see the list of files created

 ### Storing Data in the database using GII
+We will start our CRUD operations at this point.

 Our GII is now ready to store data in the database.
 Let's create a simple record and store it in the database.
-Copy and paste http://localhost/CRUD/frontend/web/index.php?r=student%2Fcreate on your browser.
+Copy and paste `http://localhost/CRUD/frontend/web/index.php?r=student%2Fcreate` on your browser.

 Fill in the blank spaces as shown below and click save.
 ![create](create.png)

-From the acronym CRUD, we have seen the function of the letter `C` which is CREAT.
-On clicking Save, we will now be working on the function of the letter `R` which is READ.
-Here, you will see the record that you have created.
+From the acronym CRUD, we have seen the function of the letter `C` which is CREATE.
+On clicking Save, we will be working on the function of the letter `R` which is READ.
+Here, you will open a page with all  record that you have created.
+You should have only one record since we only have a single record.
 It should look like the image below.
 ![read](read.png)

+Hmmm..We have created a record .{emoji}

 Create another record since we will have to delete one as we move on to the letter `D`.